mo-karbalaee/NEUROSEG/experiments/README.md

 ```

 `init` distinguishes the arms compared in the report: `ssl_pretrained` (same-species SSL), `crossspecies_ssl` (H2 source), `from_scratch`, `supervised`, `untrained`, and `zero_shot` (Cellpose).
 Per-clip `dice`/`miou` are the held-out training-protocol scores; `detection_f1` and the field-level `dice` are the native-resolution instance evaluation; `gap` is the H3 within-minus-between similarity.

-Note: all runs use a single seed.
-The report's Limitations section flags multi-seed evaluation as outstanding work.